-Is it wrong to question what the Bible says?
+Is it wrong to question the Bible?

 Critics of faith use phrases like “blind faith” and “sheeple” to suggest that Christians are not allowed to think for themselves.
 That’s not only untrue, it’s hilariously ignorant.
 Christianity, according to the Bible, not only requires us to think for ourselves, it demands fact-checking.
 The Bible requires us to investigate what we hear, see, and read.
 And the Bible is not shy about saying, “If this is wrong, we’re in deep trouble.”
 Anyone who says “Christians cannot question the Bible” probably hasn't questioned that idea!